GTSL-UC/PY-C-DES/README.md

    8st-des.tcs -- details compressor properties for each stage such as inlet flow angles, mach numbers, enthalpy rise or temperature rise (depending on the setting) and much more.

    8st-des.igv -- optional -- PY-C-DES will automatically pick up if the IGV file is in the directory and will utilize it if it is there.
-   It details the IGV properties
+   It details the Inlet Guide Vein properties

 AIR - Folder with tables that detail the fluid properties of air throughout a wide spectrum of conditions.